-What is surely Decorated (i.e. early fourteenth century) is the solid, diagonally-buttressed W. tower, which rises to a bell-stage with two-light reticulated openings and a crown of shallow battlements above.
-The westernmost part of the two-storeyed vestry (formerly adjoining the easternmost of the chancel's two bays but now alongside the central bay of three) is probably contemporary and is likely to have served originally as the dwelling of an acolyte priest.
-(Cf. similar structures in the same position at Hessett and Hitcham among other places.)
-The present aisled nave (but not the clerestory or the present S. aisle windows) was, in fact, paid for with money bequeathed by Sir John Wingfield, chief administrator to the Edward, the Black Prince, who died of the Black Death in 1361, but work can hardly have commenced much before c.
-1375, for this is indisputably the work of the master mason responsible for St. Lawrence's, Brundish and St. Mary's, Parham, both built in the 1380s, and St. George's, Stowlangtoft, constructed in the following decade.
-His stylistic signature is to be found in the three-light W. window and two N. windows to the N. aisle (see the example illustrated right), which have characteristic little subarcuations linking the main lights, rows of six straight-sided trefoiled sub-lights above - the inner four ogee pointed and the outer pair, two-centred - and three quatrefoils in the apex, beneath a segmental arch.
-Moreover, in case it be wondered if these windows are later insertions, the five-bay arcades are also virtually identical to those at Brundish and Parham, as well as Fressingfield, and Wortham, for all are composed of double-flat-chamfered arches springing from plain octagonal piers, with a diagnostic, outer flat chamfer on each respond, terminating beneath the capital in an incised trefoiled arch.
-(See the photograph of the N. arcade, left, and the close-up of the N. arcade E. respond, below left, both viewed from the southwest.)
+What is surely Decorated (i.e. early fourteenth century) here at Wingfield is the solid, diagonally-buttressed W. tower, which rises to a bell-stage with two-light reticulated openings.
+The westernmost part of the two-storeyed vestry (formerly adjoining the easternmost of the chancel's two bays but now alongside the central bay of three) is probably also of this time and is likely to have served originally as the dwelling of an acolyte priest.
+The present aisled nave (but not the clerestory or the present S. aisle windows) was, in fact, paid for with money bequeathed by Sir John Wingfield, chief administrator to Edward, the Black Prince, who died of the Black Death in 1361, but work can hardly have commenced much before c.
+1375, for this is indisputably the work of the master mason responsible for St. Lawrence's, Brundish, and St. Mary's, Parham, both built in the 1380s, and St. George's, Stowlangtoft, constructed in the following decade.
+His stylistic signature is to be found in the three-light W. window and two N. windows to the N. aisle (of which one is illustrated, right), which have characteristic little subarcuations linking the main lights, rows of six straight-sided trefoiled sub-lights above - the inner four ogee pointed and the outer pair, two-centred, and three quatrefoils in the apex, beneath a segmental arch.
+Moreover, in case it be wondered if these windows are later insertions, the five-bay arcades are also virtually identical to those at Fressingfield and Wortham, for all are composed of double-flat-chamfered arches springing from plain octagonal piers, with a diagnostic, narrow outer flat chamfer to the responds at each end, terminating beneath the capital in an incised trefoiled arch.
+(See the photograph of the N. arcade, left, and the close-up of the N. arcade E. respond, right, both viewed from the southwest.)
 The S. porch may be roughly contemporary, albeit probably the work of a different hand.
 Entry to the church today, however, is gained through the porch-less N. door, which has a segmental dripstone above its rere-arch, very much like those at Parham and Stowlangtoft.

-As already mentioned, the S. chapel appears to have been under construction in 1415, having been the gift of Michael de la Pole, 2nd Earl of Suffolk (2nd creation - note this, lest he be confused with William d'Ufford, 2nd Earl of the 1st creation, who paid for the construction of the church at Parham: the line of succession of the Earls of Suffolk had an unfortunate tendency to die out and to need periodic revival).
-Michael de la Pole was a grandson of Sir John Wingfield, who died of dysentery at the Siege of Harfleur.
-Some fifteen years later, his second son, William, extended the chapel "to accommodate a monument and effigies to his father and mother in a third arcade bay between the chapel and the sanctuary, and at the same time the chancel was lengthened and heightened to match" (Haward).
+The S. chapel appears to have been under construction in 1415, having been the gift of Michael de la Pole, 2nd Earl of Suffolk (2nd creation - note this, lest he be confused with William d'Ufford, 2nd Earl of the 1st creation, who paid for the construction of the church at Parham: the line of succession of the Earls of Suffolk had an unfortunate tendency to die out and to need periodic revival).
+Michael de la Pole was a grandson of Sir John Wingfield, who died of dysentery at the Siege of Harfleur (also 1415).
+Some fifteen years later, his second son, William, extended the chapel 'to accommodate a monument and effigies to his father and mother in a third arcade bay between the chapel and the sanctuary, and at the same time the chancel was lengthened and heightened to match' (Haward).
 The particular significance of this is that an estimate for this later work, thought to date from c.
-1430, survives in the Bodleian Library, drawn up by “Hawe, mason of Ocolte”, and the work subsequently carried out at a total cost of £75.7s.4d, strongly suggests that Hawes was the master mason also in 1415.
+1430, survives in the Bodleian Library, drawn up by 'Hawe, mason of Ocolte', and the work subsequently carried out at a total cost of £75.7s.4d, strongly suggests that Hawes was the master mason in 1415 also.

 This attempted constructional history of the church must be followed by a description of Hawes's rich and elaborate contribution.
 The nave clerestory (a section of which is illustrated above left), already referred to, has one three-light window per bay, with strong mullions and segmental-pointed arches, while the chancel clerestory (above right) has two, or three in the case of the wider western bay, making seven altogether, with supermullioned tracery above ogee lights.
-The three S. chapel S. windows can probably be said to match for they are the same shape and have the same ogee lights between strong mullions, with the addition, as befits their larger size, of castellated supertransoms above the central lights and split "Y"s supporting the subarcuation of the outer lights.
+The three S. chapel S. windows can probably be said to match for they are the same shape and have the same ogee lights between strong mullions, with the addition, as befits their larger size, of castellated supertransoms above the central lights and split 'Y's supporting the subarcuation of the outer lights.
 (See the entry for Dartington (Devon) for an explanation of some of these terms.)

 The arcade to the S. chapel is three bays long with, as already mentioned, the westernmost bay noticeably wider than the others.
 The compound lozenge-shaped piers have semi-octagonal shafts to the north and south and groups of three mouldings (they hardly qualify as shafts) running up the sides towards the openings.
-Both the semi-octagonal shafts and these have their own individual capitals, and they are separated by casement mouldings filled with carved shields at intervals.
-The capitals are finely sculpted (in this case with angels), like other arcades attributed to Hawes, including Bildeston, Debenham, Hengrave and Otley, suggesting "that Hawes was either himself a skilled carver or was continuously associated with one' (Master Mason Hawes of Occold, Suffolk, p.
+Both the semi-octagonal shafts and these have their own individual capitals, and they are separated by casement mouldings (very wide, shallow hollows) filled with carved shields at intervals.
+The capitals are finely sculpted (in this case with angels), like the captials to the arcades attributed to Hawes at Bildeston and Debenham, suggesting 'that Hawes was either himself a skilled carver or was continuously associated with one' (Master Mason Hawes of Occold, Suffolk, p.
 2).
-The casements continue around the arches above the springing, the groups-of-three mouldings support a sunk flat chamfer containing discrete armorial devices (of the Wingfields and de la Poles), and the semi-octagonal shafts rise up to hood-moulds decorated with fleurons.
-(See the photograph of the arcade, far left, taken from the west and the close-up of one of the capitals, immediately left.)
-The arch from the chancel to the N. chapel (now the organ chamber) is the same.
+The casements continue around the arches above the springing, the groups-of-three mouldings support a sunk flat chamfer containing armorial devices (of the Wingfields and de la Poles), and the semi-octagonal shafts rise up to hood-moulds decorated with fleurons.
+(See the photograph of the arcade, left, taken from the west. and the close-up of one of the capitals, right.)
+The arch from the chancel to the N. chapel (now the organ chamber) is identical.

 Other features to notice in the building include the misericords on either side of the chancel, of which two on each side are return stalls with their backs attached to the dado of the erstwhile rood screen and a third is set diagonally in the corner.
 They have carved figure arm-rests (two examples of which are illustrated below left and centre) and bench fronts with carved animals at either end.
 The nave and chancel roofs appear largely to have been renewed.
 The font (below right) has an octagonal bowl decorated with angels holding shields on the cardinal faces and lions in the ordinal directions, while the stem has lion supporters to the east-northeast, south-southeast, west-southwest and north-northwest.